 E-Commerce keeps prices down

 Online commerce virtually (and literally) guarantees shoppers more bang for their buck.
 The internet endows users the privilege to swiftly compare prices.
-With in-store shopping experiences irrelevant, competitive prices become online businesses’ only playing card.
+With in-store shopping experiences becoming increasingly irrelevant, competitive prices become online businesses’ key playing card.
 Large online retailers like Amazon know this, and respond by offering the lowest market prices on their most popular and most viewed items.
 The internet’s price wars have influence beyond cyberspace – many brick-and-mortar stores have adopted online price-matching policies in order to stay competitive with their online counterparts.
+Not to mention that swift “on-demand” order and delivery has changed consumer expectations, making convenience and comfort an ideal they can take for granted.

 E-Commerce is a boon for the global economy

 Turning the world into a huge forum of buyers and sellers contributed a GDP the size of Canada’s to the world’s economy.
-Research from McKinsey concludes that the internet has created 2.6 jobs for every job it made obsolete.
-The internet has helped to incorporate hundreds of thousands of workers into the global economy by enabling telecommuting and providing endless platforms for freelancers, creative entreprenuers and small businesses to connect with clientele and sell their products and services.
+The internet has helped to incorporate hundreds of thousands of workers into the global economy by enabling telecommuting and providing endless platforms for freelancers, creative entrepreneurs and small businesses to connect with clientele and sell their products and services.
 The internet has also been linked to improved rates of direct foreign investments in developing countries, a sign of the internet’s broad positive impact on economies across the globe.

 Humanity marches forward